subashcs/learn-react/nextjs/SETUP.md

 ### Adding a new page
 Lets add a page named dashboard
-1. Create a folder named dashboard and inside it create a file named `page.js`.
+1. Create a folder named dashboard inside `src/app` and inside it create a file named `page.js`.
 Inside `page.js` create a react component named dashboard.
 Add default export for the newly created react component.
 2. Now navigate to `http://localhost:3001/dashboard` to see the content of this new page.

 For more details view [official documentation](https://nextjs.org/docs/app/building-your-application)